sshahar1/SpringBootWorkshop/README.md

 3. The service should find all students
 4. The service should find all students and sort it by name in descending order
 5. Find a list of students with their name starting with 'A'

+To help you create repository methods please see this [link](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#repositories.core-concepts)

+Now, let us take suggestions from the audience